chevan993/GigHub/README.md

 # GigHub
-Social Network site on which Artists can share their upcoming gigs and users can attend them.
+Social Network site on which Artists can share their upcoming Gigs and Users can attend them.